When you’re in a profession that provides a service you’re guaranteed to deal with difficult customers.

 Reporting a patient requires knowledge of your hospital’s policy and the appropriate chain of command.

-If a patient escalates to a certain point, make sure you know whom to contact and have the phone number easily accessible.
+If a patient escalates to a certain point, it is important to know whom to contact and have their phone number easily accessible.
+You should feel empowered to do your job safely.

-If you have a patient that is hindering you from ensuring everyone is safe, make sure you report it.
+If you have a patient that is hindering you from ensuring everyone’s safety, make sure to report it.

 17. Be Proactive